rapidfort/k8s-scanner/README.md

 <img src="https://raw.githubusercontent.com/rapidfort/k8s-scanner/main/contrib/view_on_artifacthub_button.svg" alt="View on GitHub" height="25" />
 </a>

-<b> k8s-scanner is RapidFort's Kubernetes SCA scanner</b>
+<b>k8s-scanner is [RapidFort](https://rapidfort.com)'s Kubernetes SCA scanner</b>

-It enumerates all container images running in Kubernetes cluster and sends them to RapidFort's SCA scanner to prepare SBOM and accurate vulnerability report.
+Generate [SBOMs](https://www.rapidfort.com/post/what-is-software-optimization) and get an accurate vulnerability report for every container running in your Kubernetes cluster.
+View the results on the RapidFort platform.

-## Prerequisites
+## Getting Started

-Before installing the chart, you must first create a free account on [RapidFort](https://frontrow.rapidfort.com) and generate a service account.
+1. Create a free account on [RapidFort](https://frontrow.rapidfort.com).

+1. Launch the Quick Start guide and click "Kubernetes Scanner" to generate a service account for your Kubernetes instance.

-Service account will provide RF_ACCESS_ID and RF_SECRET_ACCESS_KEY values.
-Please export the values in your environment or add them to your profile.
+1. Export the RF_ACCESS_ID and RF_SECRET_ACCESS_KEY values for your environment or add them to your profile.

-## Installing the chart
+## Installing the Helm Chart

-To install the chart with the release name `my-release`:
+To install the [chart](https://helm.sh/docs/topics/charts/) with the release name `my-release`:

 ```bash
 ## Add the RapidFort Helm repository